Ep. 12: Oishinbo

 55:50: Removing the imperfect grains of rice: it’s a real thing.

 56:10: Usagi Yojimbo, by Stan Sakai.
-More than 30 volumes of manga featuring a wandering samurai, depicted as a rabbit, travelling across the Japanese countryside.
+More than 30 volumes of manga featuring a wandering samurai, depicted as a rabbit, traveling across the Japanese countryside.
 It’ll occasionally feature “explainer” chapters about Japanese culture, such as a the soy sauce episode that David mentions!

 57:45: Nekogahara by Hiroyuki Takei.
 Feudal Japan as portrayed by cats.
 Out now from Kodansha!